 I don’t know for certain that being at Wake Forest (or even going to law school!) is the right choice.
 But I do know that whatever I choose will be good.

 I’ll grow to love this new city, Winston Salem, that I’ve visited twice in my life.
 I’ll meet awesome new people, find a church I love, form a new community, and hopefully find some running buds.
 I’ll find the prettiest trails, best local restaurants, and new favorite study spots there.

 And I’ll also always also be a UNC Tar Heel.
 In the days leading up to graduation, I’ll be going on some extra long, relaxed runs in Chapel Hill, soaking up time with college friends, and buying T-shirts from my favorite local spots, while getting excited about this new chapter.

 What about the blog?

-I plan to keep blogging similarly to how I do right now, posting new recipes and/or life posts about once per week.
+I plan to keep blogging similarly to how I do right now and posting whenever I’m able.
 Blogging is a creative outlet for me and something I love (and have done for almost 4 years now!!), so I don’t plan to stop.

 I know eating healthy and being active makes me feel really good, so that’ll continue to be a priority for sure, and I’ll share if/how that looks different starting next year.